-Downloading Images to Your Computer
+Viewing the CD-ROM Instruction Manuals / Downloading Images to Your Computer

-This chapter explains how to download images from the camera to your computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM), and explains how to install the software on your computer.
+This chapter explains how to view the Camera Instruction Manual CD-ROM on your computer, download images from the camera to your computer, gives an overview of the software in the EOS DIGITAL Solution Disk (CD-ROM), and explains how to install the software on your computer.
 It also explains how to view the Software Instruction Manuals.